 Sensor lens offset during assembly is usually not caused by one large mistake.
-It often comes from many small issues: uneven pressure, unstable spacer thickness, poor adhesive placement, material compression, dust, housing tolerance, or slight movement during bonding.
+It often comes from small issues such as uneven pressure, unstable spacer thickness, poor adhesive placement, material compression, dust, housing tolerance or slight movement during bonding.

-For camera modules, optical sensors, LiDAR units, medical imaging devices, automotive cameras, barcode scanners, and industrial vision systems, even a tiny offset can affect focus, image sharpness, light path alignment, sealing, and long-term reliability.
+For automotive cameras, optical sensors, barcode scanners, industrial vision systems and electronic optical modules, even a tiny offset can affect focus, image sharpness, light path alignment, sealing and long-term reliability.

-The best custom die-cut spacers for preventing sensor lens offset are dimensionally stable, low-compression, clean-edge spacers made from materials such as PET film, PC film, high-density foam, TPU film, adhesive-backed spacer films, or multilayer composite structures.
+The best custom die-cut spacers for preventing sensor lens offset are dimensionally stable, low-compression and clean-edge spacer structures.
+Common options include PET film spacers, high-density foam spacers, adhesive-backed spacer films and multilayer laminated spacer structures.

-For OEM buyers and engineers, the real question is not only “Which spacer material should I use?”
-The better question is: “Which spacer structure can control lens position, maintain thickness, bond reliably, and avoid shifting during assembly and aging?”
+For OEM buyers and engineers, the key question is not only “Which spacer material should I use?”
+The better question is: “Which spacer structure can control lens position, maintain thickness, bond reliably and avoid shifting during assembly and aging?”

 Why Sensor Lens Offset Happens